CenturyLinkCloud/PublicKB/ElasticBox/managing-multi-tier-applications.md

 The bindings information is provided in the event scripts (except the install scripts) and configuration files (via elasticbox conf).
 A binding is a jinja2 list which contains many information of the target instance to be used.
 The most commonly used information are addresses and variables.

 To access a variable on the box of the target instance, just use it’s variable name.
-For example `binding[0].varName` access to the `varName` variable of the first instance in the binding.
+For example binding[0].varName access to the varName variable of the first instance in the binding.

-To access the addresses of the target instance, you can use `binding[1].address.private` or `binding[1].public`.
+To access the addresses of the target instance, you can use binding[1].address.private or binding[1].public.

 This allows you to access the private address or, if it’s not available, the public one.